kalashjain23/navidoc/README.md

 ## Problem Statement

 There are moments when people are **_confused_** about whether the symptoms they are suffering from are _severe_ or not.
-This confusion can lead to the worsening of their health and it needs to be resolved before anything severe happens to them!!
+This confusion can lead to the worsening of their mental as well as physical health and it needs to be resolved before anything severe happens to them!!

 ## Solution

-Therefore, we are here with a platform that can help in getting the probable diseases that you might be suffering with the help of your symptoms and some other parameters.
+Therefore, we are here with a platform that can help one get acquainted with the probable diseases that they might be suffering from, with the help of their symptoms and a few other parameters.
-NaviDoc will also inform you about what kind of doctors you should be visiting when you are going through some particular diseases.
-Not only that but, it will also help you in navigating you to your _closest doctor with the appropriate specialty.
+NaviDoc will also inform the user about what kind of doctors they should be consulting when they are under some physical/mental pain or stress.
+Not only that but, it will also help the user in navigating to the _nearest doctor with appropriate specialty._

 ### Tech Stack